 Akureyri won the Fountain of Youth Stakes in the lead up to the Kentucky Derby defeating Pleasant Colony for the third time in three meetings.
 He also beat the eventual Derby and Preakness winner in the Pilgrim Stakes and the Remsen Stakes at two, he was disqualified and placed third however in the latter race.
 He chipped his knee finishing second in the Florida Derby to Lord Avie with Pleasant Colony again behind.
 He was thus retired from racing and stood at Windfields in Maryland.

 Buckaroo would also sire Montbrook, a graded stakes winner who became a four time leading Florida sire.
-Montbrook has just been retired from stud duty for the 2014 season and is the sire of forty-seven stakes winners at the time of writing.
+Montbrook was retired from stud duty for the 2014 season and counts forty-seven stakes winners at the time of writing.
 Montbrook is the sire of Eclipse Award winning sprinter Big Drama (Breeder’s Cup Sprint).

 Silver Buck won the grade one Suburban and Whitney Handicaps on the track and then as a successful Florida based sire he sired forty stakes winners including the 1997 Kentucky Derby and Preakness Stakes winner Silver Charm.
-Silver Charm would finish second in the Belmont to Touch Gold thus losing the Triple Crown as well.
+Silver Charm’s attempt at Triple Crown immortality fell just short, finishing second in the Belmont to Touch Gold.

-However the legacy of Buckpasser as a sire would ultimately be due to his exceptional daughters.
+However the legacy of Buckpasser as a sire has ultimately been passed to future generations due to his exceptional daughters.

 La Prevoyante, bred and owned by Jean-Louis Levesque, was kept in training for her four year old season and was placed in two stakes but did win three consecutive allowance races before her start on December 28, 1974 in the Miss Florida Stakes at Calder.
 She ran unplaced in this event and then collapsed in the unsaddling enclosure but was able to regain her feet and then walked back to the stables where she collapsed again.
 La Prevoyante died of a ruptured lung, a severe loss to the breed.